growerp/growerp-chat/README.md

+This is the last version which was used in GrowERP V0.9.5 This repository was then copied to the https://github.com/growerp/growerp/chat repository and maintained from there.
+So now from here discontinued

 ## GrowERP chat

 this is companion for flutter GrowERP to enable simple chatting in a room or privately between company employees and customers/suppliers.
 All messages are exchanged in JSON format.